Duration: 21 jours / 20 nights

 Jaipur is capital city of Rajasthan, also known as Pink city of India, famous for its sprawling markets and lively people.
 On each corner of the city, you will find some attrations, thus markets specialised in jewellery, statues, clothes, spices and everything that you can think of.
 The city attracts thousands of visitors from far horizons, and keep the hustle bustle of this 18th Century city going on.
 Major attractions of the city are Amber fort, then adding charm to it, there is city palace and astronomical observatory founded by Raja Sawai Jai Singh, commonly known as Jantar Mantar which is among Unesco’s World heritage list.

-Jaipur, capital of Rajasthan founded by the astronomer king Jai Singh II between 1688 and 1743.
+Jaipur, the capital of Rajasthan founded by the astronomer king Jai Singh II between 1688 and 1743.
 Visit the Amber Fort and climb the fort on elephant back or by foot / Jeep.
 In the afternoon, visit the Astronomical Observatory (Jantar Mantar) and City Palace.
 Walk in the bazaars of the “Pink City” and discover its historical markets.

 Drive to Agra.
 En route visit the walled city of Fatehpur Sikri, built by Emperor Akbar between 1571 and 1585.
 On arrival check in to hotel.
 Visit the Agra Fort, one of the most beautiful Mughal style forts built by Akbar in 1565 and enlarged by his grandson Shah Jahan.
 In the evening visit the bazaars of the city of Agra.